John Wojtowicz: Dog Day Afternoon

 Wojtowicz's story was used as the basis for the 1975 film Dog Day Afternoon starring Al Pacino as Wojtowicz (called "Sonny Wortzik" in the film) and John Cazale, one of Pacino's co-stars in The Godfather, as Naturile.
 Elizabeth Eden, known as "Leon" in the film, was portrayed by actor Chris Sarandon.

 In 1975, Wojtowicz wrote a letter to The New York Times out of concern that people would believe the movie version of the events, which he said was only 30% accurate.
 Wojtowicz's main objection was the inaccurate portrayal of his wife Carmen Bifulco as a plain, overweight woman whose behavior led to his relationship with Eden when, in fact, he had left Bifulco two years before he met Eden.

 Other concerns he had had, that were fictionalized in the movie, were that he never spoke to his mother and that the police refused to let him speak to his wife Carmen.
 In addition, the movie insinuated that Wojtowicz had "sold out" Naturile to the police.
-Wojtowicz claimed this was untrue however several attempts were still made on his life following a showing of the film in his prison.
+Wojtowicz claimed that this was untrue; however, several attempts were still made on his life following a showing of the film in his prison.

 Wojtowicz praised Pacino's and Sarandon's characterizations of himself and Elizabeth Eden as accurate.
 In a 2006 interview, the movie's screenwriter, Frank Pierson, said that he tried to visit Wojtowicz in prison many times to get more details about his story when he wrote the screenplay, but Wojtowicz refused to see him because he felt he was not paid enough money for the rights to his story.
-Either way, the film was very successful, receiving good reviews and won the Academy Award for Best Original Screenplay at the 1975 ceremony.
+Either way, the film was very successful, receiving good reviews and won the Academy Award for Best Original Screenplay at the 48th Academy Awards in 1976.